SuzanDewitz/autotraderss-drf-backend/README.md

 <br>

-* Autotrader is a vehicle marketplace platform designed for used cars, similar to CARSS.
-It provides a platform for users to create their own listings and sell their used cars.
+* Autotrader is a vehicle marketplace platform designed for used cars and new cars.
+It provides a platform for users to create their own listings and sell their used and new cars.
-  Additionally, users can search for used cars if they are looking to buy a car.The platform offers registration functionality, allowing users to access more features such as saving their favorite cars and following car dealerships to stay updated on their latest inventory.
+  Additionally, users can search for cars if they are looking to buy a car.The platform offers registration functionality, allowing users to access more features such as saving their favorite cars and following car dealerships to stay updated on their latest inventory.

 * The backend of Autotrader is powered by the Django REST framework.
 The API serves as the bridge between the frontend and the database, handling various functionalities.
 This